 Top Ten Most Expensive ND Cities

-North Dakota is bordered by three states, South Dakota to its south, Minnesota to its west, and Montana to its east.
-Canada is Dakota's neighbor to the North.
+North Dakota is bordered by Canada as well as three states: South Dakota to its south, Minnesota to its west and Montana to its east.
 Split in three regions from east to west, North Dakota offers a variety of terrain.
 The Red River Valley, found in east North Dakota, is flat and offers some of the richest soil in the nation.
 A number of lakes, rivers and rolling hills can be found just to the west of the Red River Valley.
-Rugged valleys, hills and an area rich in minerals is the area known as the Great Plains.
-Nearly half of North Dakota is covered by the Great Plains.
-One of the most interesting types of geography in North Dakota is its badlands.
-No, this is not an area where the bad residents of the state live, it's a valley of clay that was carved out by wind and water.
-The natural winds and water produced different rock formations including cones, pyramids and hills with steep sides and flat tops (also known as buttes).
+Rugged valleys, hills and an area rich in minerals comprises the Great Plains, which cover nearly half of North Dakota.
+One of the most interesting types of geography in North Dakota is its badlands, which are a valley of clay that was carved out by wind and water.
+This produced different rock formations, including cones, pyramids and buttes.

 |NORTH DAKOTA INFORMATION||DETAIL|

 |ROWHOUSES AND ATTACHED HOMES||5.39%|

 |AGE OF NORTH DAKOTA HOMES|

 |ESTABLISHED, BUT NOT OLD HOMES (1970-1999)||43.52%|